>_FUSEVM REFERENCE

 [0x03] OP CATEGORIES

-129 opcodes across 10 categories.
+224 opcodes across 17 sections in src/op.rs.
 Every op is ≤24 bytes for cache-friendly dispatch.

 Constants & Stack